wznmickey/linuxParty/slides.md

 - Chinese Input Method -> `ibus` (bundled with Ubuntu by default), `fcitx5` (more powerful and more features)

-- QQ, WeChat -> QQ at https://im.qq.com/linuxqq; WeChat is more trivial, search Google for details
+- QQ, WeChat -> QQ at https://im.qq.com/linuxqq; WeChat is more trivial, search online for details

 - Photoshop, Lightroom, Premiere Pro -> GIMP, darktable, Kdenlive

 - MATLAB, Mathematica, and Vivado have native Linux versions

-- Play games via Steam and Lutris (yes, you can play Genshin Impact)
+- games that do not support Linux -> Lutris

 ---